ttimoww/sole/README.md

 # Run the client & server
 npm run start

-# Run the client & server wwith Sass compiling
+# Run the client & server
 npm run dev

 # Server runs on http://localhost:9090 and client on http://localhost:3000